-Project Design Features, Mitigation Level of Significance Potential Environmental Impact Measures, Standard Conditions After Mitigation Therefore, impacts related to potential conflicts with the City's General Plan are anticipated to be less than significant, and no mitigation is required.City of Dana Point Municipal Code.
-The proposed project would would require a CUP related to the religious uses.
+Potential Environmental Impact Project Design Features, Mitigation Measures, Standard Conditions Level of Significance After Mitigation Therefore, impacts related to potential conflicts with the City's General Plan are anticipated to be less than significant, and no mitigation is required.
+City of Dana Point Municipal Code.
+The proposed project would replace and expand existing church facilities on the project site, but would require a CUP related to the religious uses.
 With approval of a CUP for the religious uses, the proposed project would not result in a conflict with the existing CF zoning designation on the project site.
 In addition, due to the fact that the proposed project is located within the City's Coastal Overlay District, a Coastal Development Permit is required for the proposed project.
 Therefore, once the Coastal Development Permit of the proposed project is approved by the City's Planning Commission, the project would be consistent with this provision in the City's Municipal Code.
 The proposed project would also require a CUP to allow for the proposed off-site shared parking program that would be in effect during construction phases of the proposed project including periods of time between construction phases, and to allow shared parking on the site following completing on the proposed project.
 With approval of the CUPs related to the off-site shared parking program prior to project completion and the on-site shared parking after the completion of the proposed project, the project would be consistent with the City's Municipal Code.
 The proposed project would require a variance because the building height proposed for the Community Life Center building would exceed the allowable building heights in the City's Municipal Code.
 With approval of the requested height variance, the proposed project would be consistent with the City's Municipal Code.